sam-young-econ/sam-young-econ.github.io/_pages/about.md

 My resume can be found [here](https://sam-young-econ.github.io/files/Sam Young resume 2025-02-12_with fields.pdf).

 The [Research](https://sam-young-econ.github.io/research/) tab contains copies of papers that I wrote.
-_ \* Please note that I am unable to share documents that I authored while at Amazon, due to the non-disclosure agreement (NDA) as part of my terms of employment._
+* Please note that I am unable to share documents that I authored while at Amazon, due to the non-disclosure agreement (NDA) that was part of my employment.